henryw374/henryw374.github.io.old/_posts/2021-01-04-why-not-interop.md

 I am adding that message because I think it's unlikely I could get java.time messages changed, I don't even know how I would do that.
-I do know how to make this suggestion for the new date-time API being made for the world's most popular programming language thought, [raise an issue](https://github.com/tc39/proposal-temporal/issues/1233).
+I do know how to make this suggestion for the new date-time API being made for the world's most popular programming language though, raise [an issue!](https://github.com/tc39/proposal-temporal/issues/1233).
 That improved error message may be my greatest contribution to humanity :)

 # What about traditional wrappers like tick or clojure.java-time ?